immannan/elasticsearch/md/Lab_7.md

 ### Visualize

-The **Visualize** page helps to create visualizations in the form of graphs, tables, and charts, thus assisting in visualizing all the data that has been stored in Elasticsearch easily.
-By creating visualizations, the user can easily make sense of data and can obtain answers to the questions they might have formed during the data discovery process.
-These built visualizations can be used when building dashboards.

-For our Apache access log analysis use case, the user can easily find out answers to some of the typical questions raised in log analysis, such as the following:

--   What\'s the traffic in different regions of the world?
--   What are the top URLs requested?
--   What are the top IP addresses making requests?
--   How\'s the bandwidth usage over time?
--   Is there any suspicious or malicious activity from any region/IP address?

 All visualizations in Kibana are based on the aggregation queries of Elasticsearch.
 Aggregations provide the multi-dimensional grouping of results---for example, finding the top user agents by device and by